 Knowledge Stations in Jordan: Services and Requirements Category Requirement/Service Description Frequency Generator In remote areas where electricity may be a problem, a power generator is essential for the continuous functioning of the station.
 Purchased once.
 Replaced when obsolete.
-An allowance for fuel must be budgeted yearly. ies nents) Word processing Software licenses for the centres are acquired legally through "academic agreements" with large software developers such as Microsoft (word processing, spreadsheets, email, presentations) and Adobe (graphic Academic agreements can be purchased for a year, two or longer.
+An allowance for fuel must be budgeted yearly.
+Software licenses (minimum requirements) Word processing Software licenses for the centres are acquired legally through "academic agreements" with large software developers such as Microsoft (word processing, spreadsheets, email, presentations) and Adobe (graphic Academic agreements can be purchased for a year, two or longer.
 Longer agreements tend to be more advantageous as they are cheaper.
-They also come with a bigger basket of benefits such as free support and training for a number of staff members.
-Everything in an academic agreement is open for negotiations. icens Spreadsheets purchased for educational purposes and large companies ire li req Internet browsing tend to offer services for free when academic licensing is purchased.
-Negotiating a big number of licenses with ftws num email providers can also yield benefits.
-So Graphic design n Photo editing Presentations Website development Courses to teach basic website development.
+They also come with a bigger cens uirer Spreadsheets design, photo editing).
+Software licenses are cheaper when purchased for educational purposes and large companies basket of benefits such as free support and training for a number of staff members. re li requ Internet browsing tend to offer services for free when academic licensing is purchased.
+Negotiating a big number of licenses with Everything in an academic agreement is open for negotiations.
+Software licenses iimum requireme email providers can also yield benefits.
+So Graphic design Ē Photo editing Presentations Website development Courses to teach basic website development.
 Offered periodically.
-If volunteer trainers are not available, paid professionals can be hired to carry out training. :: e Web hosting This service could be offered by the central office in Amman.
+If volunteer trainers a not available, paid professionals can be hire to carry out training. ices: Web hosting This service could be offered by the central office in Amman.
 It allows stations to advertise their services and the achievements of their communities.
 Permanent.
-To be offered by central office in Amman. oosed serv T training Analysis and programming Basic analysis and programming lessons.
+To be offered by central office Amman.
+Proposed services: IT training Analysis and programming Basic analysis and programming lessons.
 Offered periodically.
-If volunteer trainers are not available, paid professionals can be hired to carry out training.
-ProF Hardware support and maintenance (A+) How to fix hardware problems and install and maintain basic networks.
+If volunteer trainers a not available, paid professionals can be hird to carry out training.
+Prop ľ Hardware support and maintenance (A+) How to fix hardware problems and install and maintain basic networks.
 Offered periodically.
-If volunteer trainers are not available, paid professionals can be hired to carry out training.
+If volunteer trainers a not available, paid professionals can be hird to carry out training.
 Network management How to set up, manage and maintain a local area network + basic wide area network knowledge.
 Offered periodically.
-If volunteer trainers are not available, paid professionals can be hired to carry out training.
+If volunteer trainers a not available, paid professionals can be hird to carry out training.